• Skip to primary navigation

 The unique architecture of the Basilica di San Marco, or St. Mark’s Basilica, makes it both iconic and remarkable.

-This is one of the most visited sites in all of Venice for obvious reasons, so if you’re looking to get photos without the crowds, you’ll want to get up very early in the morning.
+The San Marco area is one of the most visited destinations in all of Venice for obvious reasons, so if you’re looking to get photos without the crowds, you’ll want to get up very early in the morning.

 If you’d like to see the inside, the basilica is open from 9:30 a.m. to 5:00 p.m. with the last entrance time scheduled at 4:45 p.m.